Wordsworth Donisthorpe

 Wordsworth Donisthorpe (24 March 1847 – 30 January 1914) was an English barrister, individualist anarchist and inventor, pioneer of cinematography and chess enthusiast.

 Life and work

 Donisthorpe was born in Leeds, on 24 March 1847.
 His father was George E. Donisthorpe, also an inventor; his brother, Horace Donisthorpe, was a myrmecologist.
 He studied at Leeds Grammar School and Trinity College, Cambridge.
-Donisthorpe married Ann Maria Anderson on 17 December 1873; he and his wife later separated and he had a daughter with Edith Georgina Fleming (whom he described as his second wife) in 1911.
+Donisthorpe married Ann Maria Anderson on 17 December 1873; whom he had four children.
+He and his wife later separated and he had a daughter with Edith Georgina Fleming (whom he described as his second wife) in 1911.

 In 1885, Donisthorpe was co-founder of the British Chess Association and the British Chess Club.

+He was an avid explorer and traveled throughout Northern Africa with Newnes, the publisher.
+He wrote a book, 'Down the Streams of Civilization,' and many papers.

 Donisthorpe spoke on anarchism at a conference organised by the Fabian Society in 1886.
 He was associated with the Liberty and Property Defence League and edited their Jus journal until his split from the League in 1888.